 I've never met a macaroni & cheese I didn't like.
 But there are a few restaurants that push this common side dish to a higher level.
 I've had mac & cheese made with three or four cheeses, and some that come drizzled with truffle oil.
 I've had mac & cheese with green pepper in it, and onion, and parsley, and bacon—it all works for me.
 But at Fleming's Prime Steakhouse, it's about the chipotle.
 The smoky jalapeño flavor sets this one apart from others, and makes this one of the top side dishes at the upscale steakhouse chain.

-For our clone, we'll start with a cheese sauce made with smoked cheddar.
+For my Fleming's Chipotle Cheddar Macaroni and Cheese recipe below, you'll start with a cheese sauce made with smoked cheddar.
 There's some minced jalapeño and green onion in there, plus a little ground chipotle pepper.
 A nice finishing touch comes from the breadcrumb topping that's made with Japanese breadcrumbs, or panko, which is flavored with more ground chipotle.
 The pasta shape used at Fleming's is called cellentani, which looks like long corkscrews.
 You could also use cavatappi pasta which are shorter corkscrews, or just go for the traditional elbow macaroni which can found pretty much anywhere.

 Menu Description: "Wild gulf shrimp sauteed in a Lime Tomato Garlic sauce with Kalamata olives and Feta cheese."